pyang08/Decorative-Panels-Nook/README.md

 User interface
 User will be able login using Google Auth.

-User can input sizes for customized panels
+User can add decorative panles to the shopping cart.

-User data wil be saved and update panel data.
+User can save and update shopping cart.

 Technologies
 HTML